Evidence Synthesis Guide : Publishing your Review

-This guide provides information and resources which may be helpful when undertaking a systematic review or other type of knowledge synthesis.
+This guide provides information and resources which may be helpful when undertaking a systematic review, scoping review or other type of evidence synthesis review.

 Considerations for Selecting a Quality Journal